-- "In individuals who are planning pregnancy, screen those with risk factors (Grade B) and consider testing all individuals with undiagnosed prediabetes or diabetes (Grade E). - "Before fifteen weeks of gestation, test individuals with risk factors B and consider testing all individuals E for undiagnosed diabetes at the first prenatal visit using standard diagnostic criteria, if not screened preconception." - "Before fifteen weeks of gestation, screen for abnormal glucose metabolism to identify individuals who are at higher risk of adverse pregnancy and neonatal outcomes, are more likely to need insulin, and are at high risk of a later gestational diabetes mellitus diagnosis.
+- "In individuals who are planning pregnancy, screen those with risk factors (Grade B) and consider testing all individuals with undiagnosed diabetes (Grade E). - "Before fifteen weeks of gestation, test individuals with risk factors B and consider testing all individuals E for undiagnosed diabetes at the first prenatal visit using standard diagnostic criteria, if not screened preconception." - "Individuals identified as having diabetes should be treated as such.
+Grade A." - "Before fifteen weeks of gestation, screen for abnormal glucose metabolism to identify individuals who are at higher risk of adverse pregnancy and neonatal outcomes, are more likely to need insulin, and are at high risk of a later gestational diabetes mellitus diagnosis.
 Grade B." - "Screen for early abnormal glucose metabolism using fasting glucose of 110-125 mg/dL (6.1 mmol/L) or A1C 5.9-6.4% (41-47 mmol/mol).
 Grade B" - "Screen for gestational diabetes mellitus at twenty-four to twenty-eight weeks of gestation in pregnant individuals not previously found to have diabetes or high-risk abnormal glucose metabolism detected earlier in the current pregnancy.
 Grade A" - Screen individuals "with gestational diabetes mellitus for prediabetes or diabetes at four to twelve weeks postpartum, using the 75-g oral glucose tolerance test and clinically appropriate nonpregnancy diagnostic criteria.
 Grade B" - Individuals "with a history of gestational diabetes mellitus should have lifelong screening for the development of diabetes or prediabetes at least every three years.
-Grade B" (ElSayed et al., 2023).
+Grade B" - Individuals "with a history of gestational diabetes mellitus found to have prediabetes should receive intensive lifestyle interventions and/or metformin to prevent diabetes.
+Grade A" (ElSayed et al., 2023a).

-On Diagnostic Tests for Diabetes:
+On diagnostic tests for diabetes: